open-horizon/anax/docs/node_management_status.md

 }
 ```

-## Listing NMP statuses currently stored in the Exchange
+## Listing the Exchange status of NMP currently stored in the Exchange
-To list all the NMPS that exist in the Exchange, use the following command:
+To list the Exchange status of an NMP currently stored in the Exchange, use the following command:
 ```
 hzn exchange nmp status <nmp-name>
 ```